 Every startup faces competition, whether from established giants or nimble startups:

 Highlight your competitive advantage, whether it’s through technology, unique partnerships, or first-mover advantage.
+Emphasize your experience managing complex projects, which demonstrates your ability to handle substantial and technical assignments that set you apart from competitors.
 Use your PoC to showcase how your solution outperforms competitors.

 Past performance is often a predictor of future success: